 Moreover, continuous research and development efforts, along with frequent FDA approvals for innovative medical devices, further solidify North America's leadership.
 The growing emphasis on early diagnosis, coupled with cutting-edge healthcare infrastructure, ensures sustained market growth in this region.

-Asia-Pacific is projected to register the highest CAGR in the global intracranial aneurysm market.
+Asia-Pacific is projected to register the highest CAGR in the global market.
 This rapid growth is fueled by increasing healthcare investments, a rising prevalence of intracranial aneurysms, and a growing preference for minimally invasive neurovascular procedures.
 Countries such as China, India, and Japan are witnessing improvements in healthcare infrastructure and expanding access to advanced treatment modalities.
 Moreover, rising awareness about early aneurysm diagnosis and government initiatives to enhance neurovascular care are accelerating market expansion.